DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 One area that these interruptions happen a lot in the normal developer&#39;s coding workflow is Testing.
 The simple fact of having to manually run a test (either via the command line, or by clinking on a web browser), will break your mental models and make you &#39;switch context&#39;

 I can&#39;t explain (you need to experience it yourself) how productive is it to code in an environment where the context switching is minumal (which is what happens when coding using tools like [wallbyjs](wallabyjs.com) or [NCrunch](http://www.ncrunch.net/))

+## DSL

+DSL (Domain Specific Language)

+...

+**Topics to cover and ideas**

+ - what are they
+ - why are they so important
+ - abstractions layers
+   - make the code as simple as posible
+   - .net extension methods are a great compiler trick to achieve very clean domain(ish) languages with strongly type
+   - why support for static compilation and code complete is very important (groovy and javascript problem)
+ - refactor the code to make it aligned with the bsuiness functions it is execution